MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

     A simple lua logging module based on Python one.

-We will then be able to use the logger methods to output message to the console. *(This just wrap the ``print()`` function which in Katana, output the result in the console that should be opened alongside your Katana)*
+We will then be able to use the logger methods to output messages to the console. *(This just wrap the ``print()`` function which in Katana, output the result in the console that should be opened alongside your Katana)*